 Note: the federal statute will not be fully effective until implementing regulations are adopted, and not until the beneficiary’s home state adopts state legislation in conformity with the ABLE Act.
 Advocates for persons with a disability expect that these requirements will be in place for California citizens sometime during the year 2015.
 Until then, eligible persons and their families should watch state developments closely, so that they can act as soon as the legislation is fully operational.

-Update: As of 09/08/2016, the following states have implemented the Able Act: Ohio, Florida, Nebraska, and Tennessee.
-All but Florida allow residents of other states to join their state’s plan.
-California has passed enabling legislation, but the Able Account is not yet operational.
-For more information on the status of Able Accounts around the country, visit the Able National Resource Center.
+Update: As of 04/18/2017, 19 states have implemented the Able Act: All but Florida allow residents of other states to join their state’s plan.
+California has passed enabling legislation, but the Able Account is not yet operational here.
+We hope it will be operational in California sometime during the Summer, 2017.
+For more information on the status of Able Accounts around the country, visit the Able National Resource Center; Treatment of ABLE Account by Social Security for those receiving SSI: POMS SI-01330.410; ACWDL 17-02 (1/13/2017) with ISM values for 2017.